 In an effort to strengthen its retail banking presence, ABN AMRO acquired Bank of America’s retail banking operations in India.
 As part of the acquisition, the bank migrated to Bank of America’s technology infrastructure, which was based on ICBS solution from Fiserv, running on an IBM AS/400 platform.
 However, the existing solution was not flexible enough to meet the requirements of a competitive consumer banking environment, where offering a range of products and services to customers across multiple delivery channels is critical.
 With frequent maintenance requirements, the platform was also proving to be a drain on the bank’s resources.
-At the same time, the focus at the bank was on reduction of TCO (Total Cost of Ownership) and therefore, a mere upgrade to a newer version of the existing, aging system would not have met the objective.
+At the same time, the focus at the bank was on reduction of total cost of ownership (TCO); therefore, a mere upgrade to a newer version of the existing, aging system would not have met the objective.
 As a result, the bank decided to replace the legacy system with a new generation, robust core banking solution.

 Being a multinational bank, ABN AMRO Bank was also keen to adopt best practices being followed in other countries, such as the ability to roll out new products and services in line with domestic market requirements.
 Equally important was the need to roll out these customizations rapidly so as to gain critical time-to-market advantage.
 This could only be achieved by deploying a platform that was flexible and easily extensible.
 After intense discussions and evaluation, ABN AMRO chose Finacle, the new-generation universal banking solution from Infosys, to address its needs in core banking and consumer e-banking spaces.

-True 24x7 banking
+True 24/7 banking

 Unique extensibility features

-View From the Top
+View from the top

-“The continually changing business dynamics in the new age economy requires banks to respond with a high degree of agility.
+“The continually changing business dynamics in the new-age economy requires banks to respond with a high degree of agility.
 Today, technology has emerged as both the key enabler and driver of change.
-We believe the Finacle universal banking solution from Infosys is not only functionally rich and technically robust and scalable, but also that its new generation architecture based on the web paradigm, true 24x7 operability and straight-through-processing infrastructure provides ABN AMRO the crucial time-to-market advantage and business agility to gain and retain competitive leadership in the consumer banking space.
+We believe the Finacle universal banking solution from Infosys is not only functionally rich and technically robust and scalable, but also that its new generation architecture – based on the Web paradigm, true 24/7 operability, and straight-through-processing infrastructure – provides ABN AMRO the crucial time-to-market advantage and business agility to gain and retain competitive leadership in the consumer banking space.

-EVP & & Country Representative, ABN AMRO, India
+Executive Vice President and Country Representative, ABN AMRO, India